Call it what you like –

 Misc.
 Medical Supplies

-- Asthma Inhalers: Albuterol is a basic prescription drug for people carry who have difficulties breathing.
+- Asthma Inhalers: Albuterol is a basic prescription drug for people with difficulty breathing.

 - Vitamins: Pack your favorites, or pack them all.
 Multivitamins are handy for saving both space and weight.